 Most people would love to have their weight loss surgery done in the comfort of their home city with a surgeon they know and fully trust.
 Moreover, most insurance companies offer insurance policies that have exclusions when it comes to bariatric surgery coverage, leaving you to pay cash for this life-saving procedure.
 Indeed, it’s ironic, hence the need for cheaper alternatives.

-Fortunately, we live in different times now; the internet has brought with it the advent of social media, online forums, email, and Skype, it’s as easy as ABC to find respected and well-documented surgeons or even patients who’ve had similar experiences.
+Fortunately, we live in different times now; the internet has brought with it the advent of social media, online forums, email, and social media, it’s as easy as ABC to find respected and well-documented surgeons in Mexico or even patients who’ve had similar experiences.

 However, traveling to a foreign country to undergo a significant surgery inclusive of real risks, a surgeon you are unfamiliar with, foreign medical laws and hospital regulations.
 It’s just plain scary.